I worked offshore for about 2 ½ years after I finished high school. It was a memorable experience, but the second week out was most notable.

 The first week was more of an introduction, if you consider hard work in blistering heat an introduction.
 My duties were to help the company men with their tasks.
 Since it was a high pressure gas production facility, and I was a contract roustabout, I was the “new guy” and was delegated any task that nobody else really wanted to do.
 Nobody was lower on the totem pole.
 Nobody really cared if I made it, or not.

 My second week out brought the start of a weather change.
 Since it was past the second week of September, the approach of a cold front had brought increasing winds and seas from the southeast.
-Getting on the platform, which meant swinging from the “monkey ropes” that hung at the bottom catwalk, meant coordinating a swing to the platform with the rise of swale.
+Getting on the platform, which meant swinging from the “monkey ropes” that hung at the bottom catwalk, meant coordinating a swing to the platform with the waves.
 If you weren’t in tune, you either would swing into the platform, or find your miss meant you had to drop five feet to the deck of the crew boat.
 Everyone made it without a problem, even the old men, so there was nothing different about the Wednesday afternoon, which was the start of our work week.

 Thursday morning brought higher winds.
 We worked on the various platforms, but as the day progressed, the seas became more treacherous.
 By evening, safety was becoming a problem.
 Before dark, a wire-line crew parked their jack-up barge at the west end of the main production platform.
 They planned to wait out the weather, before they tried to negotiate the jetties.
 They had a sturdy craft and the jack-up legs kept the craft above the waves.

 The main platform was actually two platforms bridged by a catwalk that was about one hundred feet long.
-The production platform, which was full of high pressure production vessels and pipes, was on the West end of the facility.
-The living quarters, which were above a work shop, water tank and sewer plant, were on the East end of the facility.
+The production platform, which was full of high pressure production vessels and pipes, was on the west end of the facility.
+The living quarters, which were above a work shop, water tank and sewer plant, were on the east end of the facility.
 All of the daily two hundred million cubic feet of gas passed into a pipe header on the production platform.
 The main pipeline was eighteen inches in diameter and flowed at a pressure of twelve hundred pounds per square inch.
 An eight inch pipe carried the condensate liquid.
 It was called distillate, and was as flammable as gasoline.

 Friday morning was a typical morning.
 The night-man woke everyone at 5:00 am in the usual manner, which was opening the door, turning on the lights and announcing: “Boys, it’s time to wake up.”
 The man in the lower bunk lit a cigarette, which meant I bailed out of bed and went for breakfast.
 After going to the restroom, I went downstairs.